-An interview with Stephanie Sassman, Portfolio Leader, Women’s Health, Genentech, and Jacqueline Wambua, Head of Government Affairs, East Africa, Roche
+An interview with Stephanie Sassman, Portfolio Leader, Women’s Health, Genentech, and Jacqueline Wambua, General Manager, East Africa, Roche

 Stephanie: Women’s health is easy to get passionate about.
 It is known that improving women’s health has a ripple effect across communities and the globe, yet women’s unique health needs have historically been overlooked, under-researched and little understood.
 A woman’s experience of life is different to a man’s, her biology, the way her body is impacted by treatment, and the different stages in her life journey when she might receive a cancer diagnosis, all need to drive the care she receives.